-One thing about it, however, drives me completely batty, so much so that I’ve considered swearing it off: the relationship between the servants and their employers.
+One thing about it, however, drives me completely batty, so much so that I've considered swearing it off: the relationship of the servants and their employers.

 As soon as I finished eating I had to clean the pans and the plates and knives and forks from our dinner and from Mrs W's breakfast.
 The pans -- and as I've said there were loads of them -- were sprinkled with what looked like brick dust.
 I believe it was special sort of sand, and then you tipped a bit of vinegar in.
 You rubbed it with your hands till the pans were scoured out nicely.
 There were no detergents.

 I did it as if my life depended on it.
 I regretted this later when I noticed that I'd virtually skinned my fingers...

 Many girls couldn't -- their hands got so bad they had to leave and go home.
 There they weren't always welcome because, if they didn't work, they cost their families money to keep.
 Many girls didn't have a home like mine where, though we were skint, my mum wouldn't have dreamed of letting on that we were a burden.
 I met lots of girls terrified they'd be sacked and have to go home because their mums didn't want them back or because they hated it at home.

 This sort of work started before sunrise and ended after the employers had finished eating.

 In fairness, most women in those days had hands calloused by rough work, because cleaning technology was still primitive.
 Nonetheless.
 There were, by the 1920s, better cleaning technologies than the caustics she describes using.
 Rubber gloves were first used in operating rooms in the late 19th century.
 The servants were reducing their hands to pulp because why should their employers care?